 The School of Behavioral Health provides a school-specific Policies and Procedures Manual to all School of Behavioral Health students.
 Regulations, policies, procedures, and other program requirements are contained in this manual.

-A student must meet the residence requirements indicated for a particular degree, which is never less than one academic quarter.
+A student must meet the residence requirements indicated for a particular degree.
 A year of residence is defined as three quarters of academic work.
 A student is in full-time residence if registered for at least eight units.
 A maximum of 12 units may be taken without special petition to the dean of the School of Behavioral Health, unless the student is enrolled in an approved block-registration program or the program requirements specify otherwise.

 The transfer of credits into School of Behavioral Health degree programs is guided by University policy.
 Transfer credits will not be used to offset coursework at this University that earns less than a B (3.0) average.